leonardphokane/leonardphokane.github.io/README.md

 🔹 Peer Group Collaboration
 Build your own portolio project and seek guidance and counsel from your peer group as you build.

-Peer Group Structure:
+**Peer Group Structure**:
-Support: Work together, share ideas, and troubleshoot issues collaboratively.
+**Support**: Work together, share ideas, and troubleshoot issues collaboratively.

-Leadership: Each group will have a peer leader responsible for guiding members and ensuring timely submissions.
+**Leadership**: Each group will have a peer leader responsible for guiding members and ensuring timely submissions.

-Recognition: Peer groups where all members successfully submit their portfolios by the deadline will receive special recognition during the Award Ceremony.
+**Recognition**: Peer groups where all members successfully submit their portfolios by the deadline will receive special recognition during the Award Ceremony.

 Benefits of Peer Groups:
 Get valuable feedback on your portfolio before submission.